Componentwise Linearity of Powers of Cover Ideals: Introduction

 Let $G=(V(G),E(G))$ denote a finite, simple (no loops, no multiple edges), undirected graph with vertex set $V(G) =\{x_1,\ldots,x_n\}$ and edge set $E(G)$.
 A { \it minimal vertex cover} of $G$ is a subset $V \subseteq V(G)$ such that each edge has at least one vertex in $V$ and no proper subset of $V$ has the same property.
-For a graph $G$, by identifying the vertices with variables in $R=\mathbb{K}[x_1,\ldots,x_n]$, two squarefree monomial ideals are associated to $G$, the edge ideal $I(G)$ generated by all monomials $x_ix_j$ with $\{x_i,x_j\} \in E(G)$, and the vertex cover ideal $J(G)$ generated by monomials $\prod\limits_{x_i \in V} x_i$ for all minimal vertex covers $V$ of $G$.
+For a graph $G$, by identifying the vertices with variables in $R=\mathbb{K}[x_1,\ldots,x_n]$, two squarefree monomial ideals are associated to $G$: the edge ideal $I(G)$ generated by all monomials $x_ix_j$ with $\{x_i,x_j\} \in E(G)$, and the vertex cover ideal $J(G)$ generated by monomials $\prod\limits_{x_i \in V} x_i$ for all minimal vertex covers $V$ of $G$.
 This identification gives a one-to-one correspondence between a graph and its edge and cover ideals.
 The vertex cover ideal of a graph $G$ is the Alexander dual of its edge ideal, i.e., $J(G)=I(G)^\vee=\bigcap\limits_{\{x_i, x_j\}\in E(G)} (x_i,x_j).$ The study of edge ideals and cover ideals from both the algebraic and combinatorial points of view has become a very active area of research in commutative algebra (cf. \cite{BFH15, EHHV20, crupi, DHNT20, eagon, FH, fv, GRV05, HerHibi, Herzog'sBook, HHM20, HerHibiOhsugi, HerReiWelker, HerTak, JahanZheng, JS21, Fatemesh11, Fatemesh14, Wood2}).

 A graph $G$ is said to be \textit{vertex decomposable}({\it shellable}) if its independence complex $\Delta(G)$ has this property (see Section \ref{pre} for the definition).
 A graph $G$ is called \textit{sequentially Cohen-Macaulay}, if the quotient ring $R/I(G)$ is sequentially Cohen-Macaulay.
 We have the chain of implications: